cberes/fo76-mutations/README.md

 - mutations.json has a list of all mutations; it doesn't need to be modified
 - player.json contains the player state including active mutations and perks; this is where you can make changes
+   - inactiveMutations is not used (can keep unused mutations here)
+   - `Team` is the number of teammates including yourself; use `0` for solo

 ## Usage